 Something New!
-Shaolin Tiger Fighting Elixir is now available in easy-to-use premade capsules—120 premade capsules for $39.99, which should last the user about 2 weeks.
+Shaolin Tiger Fighting Elixir is now available in easy-to-use premade capsules—120 premade capsules for $39.99, which should last the user about 30 days, depending on dosage.
 This extremely powerful sports training prescription is made from “High Grade Chinese Herbs” and is sold in three different forms of use (in dried herb kit, in powdered herb kit, or in premade capsules).
 When ordering choose from—120 premade capsules, an herb kit (which contains approx. 500 grams and should last about 60 days) or a larger herb kit (which contains approx. 1,000 grams and should last about 120 days); be sure to select how you want your order filled either in dried herb kit, powdered herb kit, or premade capsules by using the above “description” and “add on” buttons.

 How to use?
 The traditional Chinese form of preparation for this formula is the prepare a medicinal wine (yao jiu); although, when powdered it can effectively be used to make pills, capsules, or simply add the powder to juice or a smoothie and drink like you would a power-shake.